jaszlo/KeyboardVisualizer/README.md

 python main.py
 ```

+To close the application hit `CTRL + ESC`.
+In general `CTRL` is the modifiert that allows to controll the window.
+`CTRL + F1` hides/shows the window.

 ## Adding a new keyboard and customizations
 If you want to modify the color, transparency, or default size of the visualized keyboard, make changes in the [Styles.py](./py_src/Styles.py) file according to your preferences.
 If your keyboard layout differs from mine, you'll need to edit [KeyboardLayout.py](./py_src/KeyboardLayout.py).